dan-nagle/h2m/README.txt

 implementation.
 Release 4.0 is known to work, and this is the default download URL.

+5. If Clang suffers a fatal error during an attempted compilation (this may include failure to locate header files) the program will stop and the output file will not be produced.

 3)   USAGE OF H2M

 The h2m Autofortran tool is invoked at the shell as ./h2m [path to header].
-The output translation will appear on standard output and can be sent to a written to a file with standard shell redirection:
+By default h2m sends the translated test to standard output.
+This can be redirected with an option or the shell.

-./h2m [path to header] > [file to write]
+./h2m -out=[path to output file] [path to header] -- [Clang options]

 4)   KNOWN ISSUES

-Warnings are not yet fully implemented for C features which have no Fortran equivalent.
-Note that names in Fortran may not begin with an underscore, "_" but this is legal in C.

 Clang warnings may be generated during translation.
 This does not mean that there is necessarilly something wrong with the code in question.

+Clang errors are fatal to the tool.
+Translation will not occur.